GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 This should create three templates within your project.
 The purpose of each template is as follows:

 * ``jupyter-notebook`` - Deploy a notebook server from an image stream.
-This can be one of the standard images listed above, or a customised image which has been created using the ``jupyter-builder`` template.
+This can be one of the basic images listed above, or a customised image which has been created using the ``jupyter-builder`` template.
 The notebook can optionally be linked to a parallel compute cluster created using ``jupyter-cluster``.

 * ``jupyter-builder`` - Create a customised notebook image.
 This will run the S2I build process, starting with any of the basic images, or even a customised image, to bind additional files into the image.
 This can be used to incorporate pre-defined notebooks, data files, or install additional Python packages.